 Prenuptial agreements may be nullified or declared void in some situations.
-Certain clauses could also be voided if they are unconscionable or forbidden by law.
+Specific clauses could also be voided if they are unconscionable or forbidden by law.

-For example, a prenup can’t decide issues of child support or child custody.
-There is no agreement that can waive a child’s right to support from the parents, and a court must decide or approve of a custody arrangement based on the child’s best interests.
+For example, a prenup can’t decide on issues of child support or child custody.
+No agreement can waive a child’s right to support from the parents, and a court must decide or approve of a custody arrangement based on the child’s best interests.

 Challenging a Prenup

-If you want to challenge all or a portion of your prenup, have a divorce attorney review the agreement.
+If you want to challenge a portion or all of your prenup, have a divorce attorney review the agreement.
 Your attorney will also need to ask you some questions about your relationship and the circumstances surrounding the prenup, such as:

-- How much did you know about your partner’s finances before signing the prenup?
+- Before signing the prenup, how much did you know about your partner’s finances?

 - When did you sign the prenup?

 - Were you allowed to review the agreement or have an attorney look at it?